 Graphic Design Studio II

 This course will focus on the analysis, creation and use of imagery for communication purposes, along with an introduction to symbol and icon design as it relates to branding.
 Processes and techniques for creating images are explored.
 Projects incorporate symbolism, concept development and integration of image and text.
 This course will build upon the principles and theories learned in Graphic Design Studio I with project solutions developed for print media, motion and digital use.
 (Pre-requisites: GRDE-106 and (GRDE-107 or FDTN-141) or equivalent courses.)
-Lab 3, Studio 2 (Fall).
+Lab 3 (Fall or Spring).

 Students will expand upon the principles of grid theory, text and display typography, sequence, page layout, and type and image integration as they relate to a range of design applications: posters, instructional materials, brochures, magazines, books, etc. Visual organization, message communication, and imaging and page layout software skills are integrated in the course.
 (Prerequisite: GRDE-201 or GRDE-202 or equivalent course.)
-Lab 5 (Spring).
+Lab 3 (Fall or Spring).

 This course will introduce students to a calligraphic hand for the purpose of acquiring a comprehensive understanding of letterform design and application for personal and professional application.
 Students will learn to letter using traditional and current tools and techniques.
 This course is open to anyone who is interested in learning more about lettering, the historical evolution of calligraphy as a precursor to typography and about past, present and emerging styles and practitioners in the fields of lettering, calligraphy and typography.
 (This course is available to RIT degree-seeking undergraduate students.)
 Studio 5 (Fall, Spring).